xiangjunn/tp/docs/UserGuide.md

 Clickable links are underlined in blue
 </div>

-Referring back to the same image, if you click on the `zoom` link saved under `Bernice Yu`, SoConnect will help you open the link on your browser automatically.
+Referring back to the same image, if you click on the `zoom` link saved under `Charlotte Oliveiro`, SoConnect will help you open the link on your browser automatically.